AliyahMillan/PythonCrashCourse2ndEdition/README.md

-# Python Crash Course 2nd Edition Solutions,
+# Python Crash Course 2nd Edition Solutions
-## By Aliyah Alexis Millán
-223P Lab/Homework solutions.
+223P Lab/Homework solutions (By Aliyah Alexis Millán)

 This page will be updated frequently to include new solutions.
 The solutions will be, of course, in Python.